data-intuitive/Portash/README.md

 Done:

-- pre and post hook scripts possible
+- Pre and post hook scripts
+- Pre and post data processing
 - Multiline scripts as main command, but also as pre and post hook
 - Provide test routine
 - Dry-run and config parameters